PAY RANGE: EP 16

 This is specialized recreational and environmental educational work participating in the development and implementation of environmental education programs at an environmental center.
-Included in the work is planning, preparing and presenting educational programs based upon the natural resources of the land and its plant and animal life for the visiting public as well as outreach programs for public, private schools and community groups.
+Included in the work is planning, preparing and presenting educational programs based upon the natural resources of the land and water and its plant and animal life for the visiting public as well as outreach programs for public, private schools and community groups.
 Publicizing and promoting environmental education, maintaining good community relationships, and recruiting, training and directing volunteers and contracted personnel are significant aspects of the work.
 Work is performed under the general supervision of an administrative superior.
 Work involves some disagreeable aspects and light physical effort.

-ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class).

-- This position must be responsible for developing and implementing environmental programs and activities at an environmental center.
+1. Positions must be responsible for developing and implementing environmental programs and activities at an environmental center.

-- This position must be responsible for publicizing these programs, planning and scheduling these programs with the community and school groups and recruiting and training volunteers.
+2. Positions must be responsible for publicizing these programs, planning and scheduling these programs with the community and school groups and recruiting and training volunteers.